 History

-Redwood County was first established in 1862, and is one of the largest counties in southern Minnesota, with 26 townships, 555,474 acres, with 874 square miles and approximately 18,000 population.
+Redwood County was first established in 1862, and is one of the largest counties in southern Minnesota with 26 townships, 555,474 acres, 874 square miles and approximately 14,000 for population.
 At one time there was nearly 150 lakes.
+The Redwood River starts in Lyon County, bisects Redwood County and empties into the Minnesota River at North Redwood.

 The railroads came into the southern part of the country in 1873 and to Redwood Falls in 1878.
 The northern part was served in 1884.
 In 1899, it reached from Sanborn to Vesta, and the last one from Evan through Wabasso and on to Marshall came in 1901.
 At one time there were 116 school districts in this county.